Guide to AWS platform migration: AWS migration best practices

 Server and configuration management: Ansible

 Ansible is our tool of choice for performing cloud migration due to its simplicity and efficiency.
 It can be run from literally any Unix machine and can connect to literally any service through SSH.
-When following Ansible best practices, your DevOps team can organize your configuration base to a performant, lean, mean, efficient machine.
+When following, your DevOps team can organize your configuration base to a performant, lean, mean, efficient machine.
 This enables your ecosystem to be able to run any time, as long as all the packages are up-to-date, and using the correct handlers ensures zero downtime for all updates.

 For example, Ansible code base can be used without adjustments on both AWS and GCP.
 The only things that must be updated are dynamic inventory scripts, written in Python.
 The rest of the configuration, governed by Ansible playbooks, remains the same, allowing to use Ansible across multiple cloud environments with ease.
 However, Ansible is not perfect, as it is a push-based system (unlike pull-based Salt or Puppet or Chef).
 Thus said, it is not perfect for autoscaling, but this can be rectified through additional scripting.

 Virtual Machine Image is the basic building block of the modern cloud infrastructure.
 Starting it with Docker or Packer allows quickly providing preconfigured infrastructure for running your apps and services.
 AWS Marketplace provides a huge library of readyfor literally any purpose.
 However, business use cases are still more diverse than this assortment, so creating a library of images of your testing, staging and production environments is crucial to ensure productivity and stability of your IT operations.
 Thus said, every business should be able to build and launch images across any cloud platform and region.